SilasFas/single-price-grid-component-master/README.md

 ### Continued development

-Although I could apply Media Query CSS variable technique on this project, I still need to enhance these two techniques.
+Although I could apply Media Query CSS and variable technique on this project, I still need to enhance these two techniques.

 ### Useful resources